IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

   4. **Redirection**:
      - Redirect to the index page upon successful login.

-**_Signup Process_**
+**_Sign up Process_**

 - **File**: `main.py`
 - **Function**: `signup_post()`
-- **Purpose**: Handles signup form submission.
+- **Purpose**: Handles sign up form submission.
 - **Process**:
   1. **Retrieve Form Data**:
      - Name, email, and password.
   2. **User Existence Check**:
      - Query the database to check if the email already exists.
-     - If it exists, flash a message and redirect to signup page.
+     - If it exists, flash a message and redirect to sign up page.
   3. **User Creation**:
      - If the email is new, create a User instance.
      - Hash the password using `generate_password_hash`
      - Add the new user to the database session.
      - Commit the session to save the user.
   4. **Redirection**:
-     - Redirect to the login page upon successful signup.
+     - Redirect to the login page upon successful sign up.

 <h3 id=h3.4>Updating HTML Templates</h3>